Copy and Past the following into your website

 Leave a comment below.
 Explain and defend your position.
 Then, when you’re done taking a stance, share the infographic with your friends and see what they think.

-However you feel about the different in pay between men and women, you can take matters into your own hands by getting your degree.
+However you feel about the difference in pay between men and women, you can take matters into your own hands by getting your degree.
 The Bureau of Labor Statistics reports that a person with a bachelor’s degree makes about 70% more a year than those with only a high school diploma.

 Advance your career.
 Get your degree.